2025-2026

 College of Arts and Letters

 Do you love museums?
-Have you always thought you might want to work in one?
+Have you imagined a future in cultural heritage preservation, collection, or exhibition?
 This minor offers students the opportunity to explore careers in a quickly expanding and exciting field.
-Courses cover museum history and tasks museum professionals perform, and internships offer hands-on, real-world experiences.
+Courses include the fundamentals of museum theory and practice, contemporary issues facing cultural heritage institutions, and hands-on real-world experiences through internships and practice-based classes on curation, digital storytelling, collections management, and more.

 • A minor is earned in conjunction with a bachelor's degree.